Skip to main content

 An IoT product can often be used by multiple people.
 Whether you intentionally design your product for use by multiple users or not, you must ensure all potential users whose information you will process are given privacy information.

 This may be difficult if users don’t have their own account.
-You should consider giving people the option of having multiple accounts for a product if this is likely to improve their experience and access to transparency information.
+You should consider giving people the option of having multiple accounts for a product if this is likely to improve their experience and access to privacy information.

 This could include providing privacy information: